elmWilh/sunshinedsbot/README.md

 6. **Setup configuration**

-There's a file in the root directory called config.py which contains two variables that are needed in order to run the bot.
-One is TOKEN, which is a string containing the Discord bot token.
-The other variable is POSTGRES, which is a string containing the DSN for the Postgres database created in step 5.
+There's a file in the root directory called `config.py` which contains two variables that are needed in order to run the bot.
+One is `TOKEN`, which is a string containing the Discord bot token.
+The other variable is `POSTGRES`, which is a string containing the DSN for the Postgres database created in step 5.

 > from https://github.com/NWordCounter/bot